MthezX/MicrogradCSharp/README.md

 ## Neural Network

 A common "Hello World" example when making Neural Networks is the [XOR gate](https://en.wikipedia.org/wiki/XOR_gate).
-We want to create a Neural Network that understands the following:
+You want to create a Neural Network that understands the following:

 | Input x1 | Input x2 | Output y |
 | ---------| -------- | -------- |